Very-Bad-Goose/Senior-Project/README.md

 # Developer Instructions

-For those interested in using TechTutor, follow these instructions:
+For those interested in using TechTutor, follow these instructions: (Note we are using test2.ipynb now)

-## For Prototype 2, here are the installs and steps you need: Note we are using test2.ipynb now
 1. First, ensure you are in your conda environment by typing this into your IDEs terminal `conda activate`
    You should now see (base) followed by your hostname if you are in the conda environment